Bijoy Krishna Goswami: Early life

-Prabhupad Sri Bijoy Krishna Goswami (Gosaiji) was born on 2 August 1841 Shikarpur (Nadia), to Ananda Kishore Goswami and Swarnamoyee Devi.
+Bijoy Krishna Goswami was born on 2 August 1841 Shikarpur (Nadia), in a colocasia thicket, to Ananda Kishore Goswami and Swarnamoyee Devi.
 Desirous of a child, Ananda Kishore Goswami Prabhu travelled from Shantipur to Jagannath Temple, Puri, performing dandavat prostration all along the way.
 This method of travelling took him one and a half-year to reach Puri.
 The night he arrived at the Jagannath Temple, Puri, it is believed that he dreamt of Jagannath Swami, who promised him that he would take birth as his son.
 Thus, assured Ananda Kishore Goswami returned home to Shantipur.
-It is a typical pattern for saints to be born outside the confines of homes.
-Lord Chaitanya Mahaprabhu was born under a neem tree, Lord Jesus Christ was born in a manger, and Gautama Buddha was born in Lumbini garden likewise Gosaiji too was born in a colocasia thicket at Shikarpur (Nadia).

 The family deity worshipped in the Goswami household was Sri Shyamsundar.
 Gosaiji later recounted that as an infant, Shyamsundar would appear before him and became his playmate.
 This sakhyabhāva (the attitude of a friend) with Shyamsundar would remain with Gosaiji throughout in his life.